-For close to 40 years, the lawyers at Sandulli Grace have been providing the highest level of legal representation to the New England labor community.
-Specializing in union-side representation, our attorneys have over 250 years of legal experience.
+For over 40 years, the lawyers at Sandulli Grace have been providing the highest level of legal representation to the New England labor community.
+Concentrating in union-side representation, our attorneys have, collectively, hundreds of years of legal experience.

 On April 1, 1977, Joseph G. Sandulli founded what would later become Sandulli Grace, P.C., by opening his own law practice on Mt.
-Vernon Street in Boston, Mass.
-He was also at the vanguard in forming what has since grown to be the largest law enforcement union in Massachusetts.
-Organized in 1979 with just five local police departments in the Worcester area, the Massachusetts Coalition of Police, or MASS C.O.P., now consists of over 4,000 members throughout hundreds of cities and towns in the Commonwealth.
-In these regards, Joe Sandulli is truly a pioneer in public sector union-side labor.
+Vernon Street in Boston.
+He was also at the vanguard in forming what has since grown to be the largest law enforcement union in Massachusetts and New England.
+Organized in 1979 with just five local police departments in the Worcester area, the Massachusetts Coalition of Police (“MASS C.O.P.”), now consists of over 4,500 members with locals in over a hundred cities and towns in the Commonwealth.
+Joe Sandulli is truly a pioneer in public sector union-side labor law.